SamThompson/dart_hub/README.md

 # dart_hub

-A quick and dirty Github client written in flutter.
+A GitHub client written in flutter.

 ## Screenshots